2.1.Bible - Introduction

 • You BELIEVE that those original Muslims would not have given of their money and their time and even been ready to die for something that they knew to be a lie.

-• In summary, YOU BELIEVE that the evidence in favor of the reliable transmission of the Qur'an is so great you ARE SURE that you can use it with complete confidence.
+• In summary, ONLY YOUR BELIEVE that the evidence in favor of the reliable transmission of the Qur'an is so great that you HOPE you can be SURE about the Quranic Preservation that you can use it with complete confidence.

 E. THE SECOND HUNDRED YEARS OF THE GOSPEL